What are Earth Expeditions?

 During the international field experiences, students and instructors discuss course content and connect over shared once-in-a-lifetime experiences such as snorkeling with whale sharks in Baja, Mexico, witnessing cheetah conservation first-hand in Namibia, viewing wild macaws and sloths in the Peruvian Amazon, and more.
 We encourage you to check out the courses to learn more.

 Am I Eligible?Earth Expeditions graduate courses are open to people from all disciplines and settings who hold a bachelor’s degree.
 Participants have included teachers and others in need of professional development credits, school administrators, and university faculty as well as full- and part-time employees who work in non-school settings such as businesses, civic agencies, zoos, aquariums, botanical gardens, nature centers, environmental organizations, youth programs, parks, and museums.
 Stay-at-home caregivers and self-employed professionals have also experienced Earth Expeditions, as well as active and retired military personnel and their spouses.
-All have taken our classes from wherever they are located in the world.

 * Video produced by Cincinnati Zoo & Botanical Garden